mauratee/mauratee/README.md

 ```

-## What's public here
+## What's on my Github

 Personal projects and exploratory work from Recurse Center and Hackbright Academy.
-Not representative of day-to-day production work, but shows breadth of interest.
+Not representative of my day-to-day production work, but shows things I'm interested in and learning.
 Open to implementation engineering and software engineering roles in payments and fintech.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━⊱⋆⊰━━━━━━━━━━━━━━━━━━━━━━━━━━━━